websystemspl/WS-Price-History/README.md

 = How do I uninstall the plugin? =

 To uninstall the plugin:
 Deactivate the plugin.
 Delete the plugin.

 == Screenshots ==

-screenshot-1.png
+1. screenshot-1.png
-screenshot-2.png
+2. screenshot-2.png
-screenshot-3.png
+3. screenshot-3.png

 == Changelog ==

+= 1.0 =
+* Plugin released.

+==  Upgrade Notice ==

 = 1.0 =
 * Plugin released.